dandailey/holocron/docs/guides/offboarding.md

 Create a comprehensive handoff summary using the context refresh system:

 **Command:** `holo context-new "Reason" --slug "slug" --content "Full content"`

+**The CLI command handles everything automatically:**
+- Creates properly named, timestamped file in `_memory/context_refresh/`
+- No manual editing or file renaming required
+- Ready for immediate use by next session

 **For detailed instructions:** Run `holo guide refreshing-context`